Brett Kavanaugh faces third day of Supreme Court confirmation hearings

+Kavanaugh, 53, stands weeks away from being confirmed to replace Justice Anthony Kennedy, whose votes most often decided 5-4 cases for more than a decade.
+The nominee worked for President George W. Bush from 2001-06 before ascending to the U.S. Court of Appeals for the District of Columbia Circuit, where he has written more than 300 opinions over the past 12 years.

+The Senate Judiciary Committee hearing is scheduled to conclude Friday, with committee and full Senate votes coming later this month before the Oct.
+1 start of the court's 2018 term.
+Thus far, no Republicans have opposed Kavanaugh's nomination, and no Democrats have supported it.

-The 11 Republicans and 10 Democrats on the Senate Judiciary Committee will get 20-minute rounds of questions, during which Kavanaugh is sure to be asked once again about his views on presidential power and a number of hot-button social issues such as abortion, civil rights, health care and gun control.
+The 11 Republicans and 10 Democrats on the committee began 20-minute rounds of questions Thursday, during which Kavanaugh was once again asked about his views on a number of hot-button social issues, from abortion to workers' rights and from torture to cameras in the courtroom.

 President Donald Trump’s second nominee to the high court followed the example set by the current justices Wednesday by sidestepping pointed questions about Supreme Court precedents and potential future cases.
 He was similarly evasive on issues involving the president, such as Trump’s attacks on the Justice Department and special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election.